sushantsp/MLOps/MLps_DVC/concept.md

 12. Then git add-commit-push (we're saving V2 of our data at this point)
 13. Check dvc/git status, everything should be upto date.
 14. Now repeat step 10-12 for v3 of data.

+Here the .dvc folder which carries cache and config files, dvc already adds them to another .gitignore in .dvc folder.
+So git is not tracking that.
+They just remain local.
+QUestion now is if we are saving the versions of data locally again - whats the point of remote ?